Battle of Veracruz (1838): Raid on Veracruz

-The capture of San Juan de Ulua came as a surprise to the Mexican government, which declared war on France, expelled all French citizens established in Mexico, relieved Gen. Rincón of command and sent an army of 3200 men, under Gen. Santa Anna and Gen. Arista, to retake Veracruz.
+The capture of San Juan de Ulua came as a surprise to the Mexican government, which declared war on France, expelled all French citizens established in Mexico, relieved Rincón of command and sent an army of 3200 men, under Santa Anna and Arista, to retake Veracruz.
 This army reached the city in short order, prompting French residents to flee to the fortress.
 Baudin, who expected negotiations to start again, found himself with further military operations to perform.
 Baudin decided to answer the challenge by a raid on Veracruz.
 In addition to the garrison and the newly arrived forces, the city was protected by a belt of fortifications; it was, however, a small city, and its layout was well known to the French.
-Baudin thus decided to attempt a swift surprise strike to "disarm the forts and kidnap Gen. Santa Anna".
+Baudin thus decided to attempt a swift surprise strike to disarm the forts and kidnap Santa Anna.
 To strengthen the sparse forces available, the soldiers of the artillery and engineering were reinforced by sailors from the crews of the ships.
 On 5 December, at 5:00 in the morning, boats from the squadron landed 1500 men on the beaches before Veracruz; they split into three columns: two wings ascended the city walls near the strongholds of Santiago and Conception.
 The Mexicans were taken by surprise, so much so that no shots were fired.
 The two groups sabotaged the cannons and ran on the wall to reach the opposite side of the city.

 The central column, under François de Joinville, was tasked with blowing up the door commanding access to the harbor, storm the city and attack the buildings where the Mexican generals were thought to be staying.
 This largely succeeded, as the door was destroyed as planned and the column reached the Mexican headquarters almost unopposed; however, Mexican soldiers began to put up a resistance and Santa Anna managed to escape, although Arista was captured.
 The French retreated with their prisoner, fighting on the way with a unit of Mexican troops stationed in a monastery being used as barracks.
 Baudin, who had disembarked, declared the mission accomplished and ordered his men to re-embark.
 The two wing columns retreated without difficulties, but as the central column completed its reembarkment, it was hit by a counterattack led by Santa Anna.
 The French opened fire with captured cannons and with the light carronades of the boats, firing grapeshot that killed and maimed the Mexicans; Santa Anna himself had his horse killed under him and was severely wounded.
 The French had sustained eight killed and 56 wounded, mostly from friendly fire in the confusion of the Mexican counterattack; the Mexicans suffered 31 killed and 26 wounded, according to the account of Santa Anna.
 Five bullet impacts were found on Baudin's own boat.